jmLasc/magic-text-processing/README.md

 `ngrams_colloc_tfidf.ipynb`
 - Finds the most frequent desired ngrams (presentation used 6grams)
 - Finds bigram collocations and filters through some of the unuseful results
+- Notably: also creates a text file for each card.
+If ran, you will have a folder, `cards`, that has each card saved as a txt file.
 - Creates a tf-idf model with pandas and runs a few queries based on it

 `word2vec.ipynb`